 A bidding war for Ben Sherwood's novel broke out before it was published.
 Three studios were in competition for the rights with the ultimate winner being Universal who paid a figure rumored to be between $500,000 and $1 million.

-If the film had been shot in the United States, Charlie St Cloud would have had to deal with Canadian geese at the cemetery.
-However, because it was shot outside Vancouver, Canadian geese could not be used as they are a protected species.
+If the film had been shot in the United States, Charlie St. Cloud could have dealt with Canadian geese at the cemetery, but because it was shot outside Vancouver, Canadian geese could not be used since they are a protected species.
 Real geese were used instead.

 The green restaurant by the wharf named "Flynn's Reach" is actually the legendary "Molly's Reach" from The Beachcombers TV series in Gibsons, BC.
 It was temporarily renamed and painted green for the filming.